facebookresearch/muss/README.md

 ### Simplify sentences from a file using pretrained models

-First, download the template of the desired language in the folder `resources/models`:
+First, download the template of the desired language in the folder `resources/models`.
+Pretrained models should be downloaded automatically, but you can also find them here:

 [muss_en_wikilarge_mined](https://dl.fbaipublicfiles.com/muss/muss_en_wikilarge_mined.tar.gz)
 [muss_en_mined](https://dl.fbaipublicfiles.com/muss/muss_en_mined.tar.gz)